-Writing about things that surround you, abstract things, ideas and stuff is one thing.
+Writing about things that surround you, abstract things, ideas, and stuff is one thing.
 Writing about yourself is completely another matter.
-The first thing that comes to mind to the average student assigned with that task is to go online and search how to write an essay about yourself.
-What follows is a relief from online searching for definitions on how to write an essay about yourself, and an actual guide on how to write a great essay about yourself on your own.
+The first thing that comes to mind to the average student assigned with that task is to go online and search for how to write an essay about yourself.
+What follows is a relief from online searching for definitions on how to write an essay about yourself and an actual guide on how to write a great essay about yourself on your own.

 The Purpose Of Writing An Essay About Yourself

 The goal of writing about yourself is to explore experiences and important moments from your life.
-This autobiographical piece of writing needs to be written in a third person narrative and falls into the nonfiction category.
-The focus needs to be on specific moments of your life, and not too broad.
+This autobiographical piece of writing needs to be written in a third-person narrative and falls into the nonfiction category.
+The focus needs to be on specific moments of your life and not too broad.

-Before you start writing you need to answer yourself a few relatively simple questions:
+Before you start writing, you need to answer yourself a few relatively simple questions:

 - Who are you?

-- What are your greatest achievements and how proud are you of them?
+- What are your greatest achievements, and how proud are you of them?

 - What are your main interests and talents?

 - What are your greatest challenges that you have faced in your life?